derivia/study-notes/notes/WEB.md

 ### Angular

-Learn about Angular and how you can use it for building web apps.

 * [ ] [Angular](https://angular.io/)
 * [ ] [web.dev - Angular](https://web.dev/angular)
 * [ ] [Angular - CLI](https://cli.angular.io/)

 ### Svelte

-Learn about Svelte and how it can convert your component into highly efficient imperative code.

 * [ ] [Svelte](https://svelte.dev/)
 * [ ] [Github - Svelte FAQ](https://github.com/sveltejs/svelte/wiki/FAQ)